imhicihu/Bibliographical-hybrid-mobile-app/To do.md

 * verify what license apply to this "kind of project": MIT, etc...
 * Google Play demands a site to offer assistance, even if its a free app.
 So, we need to generate a website with FAQ, tutorials, etc.
 * Privacy stuff: check this https://app-privacy-policy-generator.firebaseapp.com/   // https://github.com/nisrulz/app-privacy-policy-generator
+* verify with Patricia about App Store policy under Conicet's umbrella.
+Particularly about copyright and legal directives & statements